jadikerjadiker/CS50-Final-Project/DESIGN.md

-Botter Than You by London Lowmanstone and William Yao

 *Welcome to the Botter Than You DOCS by London Lowmanstone and William Yao*

-Introduction:
+*INTRODUCTION*\n
 Objective:
-Botter Than You is a web application that runs a computer bot that plays two player games.
+- Botter Than You is a web application that runs a computer bot that plays two player games.

-Tools:
+Tools:\n
+Front End:
-Front End: HTML templates, CSS, Javascript, HTML5 Canvas
+HTML templates, CSS, Javascript, HTML5 Canvas
+Backend:
-Backend: python Flask
+python Flask

 Front-Back end Communication: jQuery, ajax

 Functionality: